edolinsky/cpsc320/asst4.md

 _T(n) = 2T(n/2) + n_

-The Master Theorem states that if for some constant _k >= 0_, and recurrence relation
+The Second Case of the Master Theorem states that if for some constant _k >= 0_, and recurrence relation

 _T(n) = aT(n/b) + f(n)_ where _a >= 1_ and _b > 1_